Tile Numbers of Knot Corner Mosaics: Links With Small Corner Tile Numbers

 \section{Links With Small Corner Tile Numbers}

-We classify links with small corner tile numbers.
-We use dark gray to represent nonempty tiles, light gray to represent possibly nonempty tiles, and white to represent empty tiles.
-The following lemma will prove useful.
+The main theorem of this section classifies links with small corner tile numbers.
+We use figures of knot corner mosaics where the tiles are not filled in.
+In these figures, dark gray represents nonempty tiles, light gray represents possibly nonempty tiles, and white represents empty tiles.